 U.S. Attorneys Announce Appointment of District Election Officers

-LEXINGTON, KY—United States Attorneys Kerry B. Harvey and David J. Hale announced the appointment of Assistant United States Attorneys to serve as district election officers in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2012 general elections.
+LOUISVILLE, KY—United States Attorneys Kerry B. Harvey and David J. Hale announced the appointment of Assistant United States Attorneys to serve as District Election Officers in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 4, 2014 general elections.

 “Every citizen has a right to vote without interference or discrimination and to have that vote counted in a fairly conducted election,” stated Kerry B. Harvey, United States Attorney for the Eastern District of Kentucky.
 “The Department of Justice will act promptly and aggressively to protect the integrity of the election process.”

-“Ensuring free and fair elections depends in large part on the cooperation of the American electorate,” stated David J. Hale, United States Attorney for the Western District of Kentucky during a press conference today in Frankfort, Kentucky.
-“It is imperative that those who have specific information about discrimination or election fraud make that information available immediately to my office, the FBI, or the Civil Rights Division.”
+“Ensuring free and fair elections depends in large part on the cooperation of the American electorate,” stated David J. Hale, United States Attorney for the Western District of Kentucky.
+“It is imperative that those who have specific information about discrimination or election fraud make that information available immediately to my Office, the FBI, or the Civil Rights Division of the Justice Department.”

-The franchise is the cornerstone of American democracy.
-We all must ensure that those who are entitled to the franchise exercise it if they choose and that those who seek to corrupt it are brought to justice.
-In order to respond to complaints of election fraud or voting rights abuses on November 6, 2012, and to ensure that such complaints are directed to the appropriate authorities, United States Attorney Hale stated that AUSA/DEO Tom Dyke will be on duty in Louisville while the polls are open.
-He can be reached by the public at the following telephone numbers: 502-381-1886.
-United States Attorney Harvey stated that AUSA/DEO Ken Taylor will be on duty in Lexington while the polls are open and that he can be reached by the public at the following telephone numbers: 859-685-4874 or 859-321-9488.
+In order to respond to complaints of election fraud or voting rights abuses on November 4, 2014, and to ensure that such complaints are directed to the appropriate authorities, AUSA/DEO Josh Judd will be on duty in Louisville while the polls are open.
+He can be reached by the public at the following telephone number: (502) 625-7049.
+AUSA/DEO Ken Taylor will be on duty in Lexington, while the polls are open and can be reached by the public at the following telephone numbers: (859) 685-4874 or (859) 321-9488.